NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 ## Reaction Input Parameters

-The rxn-cpp project supports two main types of reactions.
+The PRISM project supports two main types of reactions.
 The first is reactions which have cross sections or reaction rates tabulated in files.
 The second is reactions which have an analytic expression for their cross section or reaction rate.

 | Parameter | Description | Data Type | Required? | Default Value |
 | - | - | - | - | - |